 Recurrent suicidal threats or actions in response to fears of abandonment are by themselves strongly indicative of a BPD diagnosis.
-However, BPD remains underdiagnosed, and often misdiagnosed, in large part because the characteristic recurrent crises, emotional volatility, and self-injurious behavior are perceived as willful manipulative choices rather than expressions of illness [49; 62; 77].
+However, BPD remains underdiagnosed, and often misdiagnosed, in large part because the characteristic recurrent crises, emotional volatility, and self-injurious behavior are perceived as willful manipulative choices rather than expressions of illness [43; 147; 148].
 A substantial gap exists between the education and practice of mental health care, and the current educational system for mental health professionals does not pay adequate attention to BPD or other personality disorders.
+Training health practitioners in BPD-related educational interventions can enhance positive attitudes and change practice toward people with BPD [149].

-One study found an average 10-year time gap between initial presentation for treatment and accurate diagnosis of BPD [178].
-With this time delay comes unnecessary suffering, wasted treatment efforts, and, with a 10% mortality rate from suicide in patients with BPD, tragic and potentially preventable fatality [171; 179].
+One study found an average 10-year time gap between initial presentation for treatment and accurate diagnosis of BPD [150].
+With this time delay comes unnecessary suffering, wasted treatment efforts, and, with a 10% mortality rate from suicide in patients with BPD, tragic and potentially preventable fatality [139; 151].
 Several factors contribute to delays in accurate diagnosis of BPD, including stigma, reliance on pharmacologic treatments, desire for a clear-cut diagnosis, and costs.